• Skip to Content

 4. Placement in MAT 060 or higher

 5. Limited Enrollment Health Career Reading Assessment test, taken at Oakton’s Testing Center, with a minimum score of 250.
-Please contact a health career advisor for more information.
+Please contact a health career specialist for more information.

 6. Foreign high school graduates or students with foreign college credits need to send English translated copies of their transcripts to Education Perspectives, www.edperspective.org/oakton.
 Students with foreign college credit should request a catalog match.